Yes, that thing is in the movie.Grave Encounters 2

 - Reduced to Ratburgers: Catching and eating raw rats is how Lance has apparently survived inside the hospital for so long.

 - Room Full of Crazy: The walls of the room where Lance has been living are etched with countless written words, phrases, and drawings, which the new arrivals deduce he's been carving for years in his madness.
 Subverted: some, if not all, of the writing is actual messages from the hospital itself, "talking" to Lance.

-- Sanity Slippage: Lance has pretty much totally lost it in 9 years.
+- Sanity Slippage: Lance has pretty much totally lost it in nine years.

 - Shmuck Bait: Invoked in the sequel. it turns out that the hospital wants more victims, and will only let one person go so that they can lure others back.
 Alex ensures his freedom by assuring viewers that the film is fake, but that you still shouldn't try to find the place.

-- Stage Names: Lance Preston apparently isn't his real name, it was a stage name he told everyone was his real name and his real name is Sean Rogerson (the actor who plays him).
+- Stage Names: Lance Preston apparently isn't his real name; it was a stage name he told everyone.
+He tells his real name which is Sean Rogerson (the actor who plays him).
 So we have a fun in-universe example of a stage name where an actor is playing himself who is playing a different character.

 - Sympathetic Murderer: Lance in the sequel.
 He's just so desperate to get out of the hospital, and killing is the only way out.
 Unfortunately for him, he didn't know that he had to kill more than one person.

 - Averted in the case of Alex, who viciously beats Jennifer, his own girlfriend, to death so he can leave the hospital and save his own sorry ass.
 Made even worse by the fact that he lets the footage be made into a film and claims it all to be staged, as a way of luring even more people to the hospital so he can stay free.